pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-austin`                            Austin plugin for pytest                                                                                                                                                  Oct 11, 2020    4 - Beta               N/A
    :pypi:`pytest-autochecklog`                      automatically check condition and log all the checks                                                                                                                      Apr 25, 2015    4 - Beta               N/A
    :pypi:`pytest-automation`                        pytest plugin for building a test suite, using YAML files to extend pytest parameterize functionality.
 Oct 01, 2021    N/A                    pytest
-   :pypi:`pytest-automock`                          Pytest plugin for automatical mocks creation                                                                                                                              Apr 22, 2020    N/A                    pytest ; extra == 'dev'
+   :pypi:`pytest-automock`                          Pytest plugin for automatically mocks creation                                                                                                                              Apr 22, 2020    N/A                    pytest ; extra == 'dev'
    :pypi:`pytest-auto-parametrize`                  pytest plugin: avoid repeating arguments in parametrize                                                                                                                   Oct 02, 2016    3 - Alpha              N/A
    :pypi:`pytest-autotest`                          This fixture provides a configured "driver" for Android Automated Testing, using uiautomator2.
 Aug 25, 2021    N/A                    pytest
    :pypi:`pytest-avoidance`                         Makes pytest skip tests that don not need rerunning                                                                                                                       May 23, 2019    4 - Beta               pytest (>=3.5.0)